 1. Build capacity in under-invested communities to leverage funding.

-Link is partnering with three communities that are within the 14 Best Start communities.
+Link is partnering with four communities that are within the 14 Best Start communities.
 This will allow Link to pilot various aspects of the program including the creation of multi-sector partnerships and multi-benefit projects.

 2. Ensure that parents and residents have a voice in decision-making and that the funding meets the needs of children and families.